kodansha/docker-bedrock/README.md

-# Bedrock Bedrock
+# Docker Image for Bedrock

-"Bedrock Bedrock" is a configured PHP Docker image as a bedrock environment for [Bedrock](https://roots.io/bedrock/) WordPress boilerplate.
+This is a configured PHP Docker image as a base environment for [Bedrock](https://roots.io/bedrock/) WordPress boilerplate.